In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Automatic Micro-Foam Milk Texturing.

-Auto steam wand, allows you to fix the milk temperature and texture to suit your taste.
-Delivering barista quality micro-foam that enhances the flavour of the coffee and is essential for creating latté art.
+Auto steam wand, allows you to troubleshoot the milk temperature and texture to suit your taste.
+Delivering barista quality micro-foam that enhances the flavour of the coffee and is needed for making latté art.

 Faster Heat up Time